Gabrielle Palmer

-Gabrielle Palmer has been involved for more than 40 years in international campaigns to stop the unethical promotion of breastmilk substitutes globally and also to support appropriate infant feeding.
-She is the author of the book The Politics of Breastfeeding, which has never been out of print since first publication in 1988.
+Gabrielle Palmer has campaigned for decades against breastmilk substitutes globally and in support of breastfeeding.
+She is the author of the book The Politics of Breastfeeding.

 Childhood and family life

 Born in St Thomas's Hospital, Palmer spent her childhood in South London.
 She attended the Convent of Our Lady of Sion, Bayswater, London, from 1958 to 1965, and then studied at Manchester University (BA General Arts, 1966 to 1969), where she met John.
 They married in 1968 and in the early 1970s she became a National Childbirth Trust breastfeeding counsellor.

 Early professional life

 Palmer's professional life began as a secondary school teacher (1969 to 1976) and then she worked as a Save the Children, Schools and Universities Organiser 1977 to 1980.
 The family moved to Mozambique in 1981 where Palmer volunteered (with International Voluntary Service) working in nutrition and education within various government institutions in Maputo including in an orphanage and hospitals.
 She ran classes for mothers of malnourished children to support complementary feeding classes using locally available foods and taught nutrition to student health workers.
 She observed that mothers can sustain breastfeeding, despite poor food intake.

-Palmer returned to the UK to study for an MSc Human Nutrition at the London School of Hygiene and Tropical Medicine (1985).
+She returned to the UK to study for an MSc Human Nutrition at the London School of Hygiene and Tropical Medicine (1985).
 She is recognised as an authority on supporting breastfeeding and a campaigner to stop unethical promotion of breastmilk substitutes.

 By taking away women’s primordial right to sustain their own children with their own milk, through the destruction of traditional knowledge and the reorganisation of work processes, dependency on a powerful dominant group is created.